-Our Post Graduate Certificate Education (PGCE) Primary course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach children aged five to 11.
+Our Post Graduate Certificate in Education (PGCE) Primary leads to the award of Qualified Teacher Status (QTS), qualifying you to teach children aged five to 11.

 If you wish to specialise in a particular subject, area or phase, you can apply to one of our three specialist PGCE Primary pathways:

 - PGCE Primary with Special Educational Needs

 - PGCE Primary with Early Years (3-7)